The Royal Tenenbaums: Casting

 Luke Wilson and Gwyneth Paltrow were cast as Richie and Margot.

 Gene Hackman was Anderson's choice for Royal.
 Anderson said, "It was written for him against his wishes".
-Hackman was hesitant about accepting the role, citing his lack of understanding of, or commonalities with Royal.
+Hackman was hesitant about accepting the role, citing his lack of understanding of, or commonalities with, Royal.
 Hackman's agent persuaded him to take the role.
 While he delayed, Michael Caine was considered for the part, as was Gene Wilder, according to rumor.
-In 2025, Anderson elaborated that "Gene was very annoyed about the money.
+In 2025, Anderson elaborated that "Gene [Hackman] was very annoyed about the money.
 He was furious.
 Also, he didn’t want to do the film anyway.
 I talked him into it — I just didn’t go away … And everybody else said yes to the salary, so Gene just went with it — and that just became our way.
 He left without saying goodbye.
 He was grumpy — we had friction...
 He didn’t enjoy it.
 I was probably too young and it was annoying to him.
 He liked [the movie].
 But he told me he didn’t understand it when we were shooting."
 Bill Murray added that "Gene was really rough on Wes and I used to kind of step in there and just try to defend my friend."

 Hackman's decision to star made it easier for Anderson to attract a cast of high-profile actors.
 Because Ben Stiller and Gwyneth Paltrow were each available for only a limited time, the shooting schedule had to be organized around them.
 Etheline Tenenbaum was written with Anjelica Huston in mind.
 Following a nadir in his career with Larger Than Life and The Man Who Knew Too Little in the 1990s, Murray had opted to focus on supporting parts in offbeat comedies.
 He played in Anderson's Rushmore and then The Royal Tenenbaums, and has continued to collaborate with him.
 Anderson discovered Stephen Lea Sheppard, who played Dudley, through his friend Judd Apatow, as he was acting in Apatow's television series, Freaks and Geeks.

 Anderson approached Alec Baldwin to narrate the film but, according to Baldwin, didn't want the film to be narrated and wasn't going to use his voiceover for the finished film.
 The producers were insisting he use this device.
 When Baldwin shared this story during the Tribeca Film Festival in 2021, while celebrating the film's 20th anniversary, Anderson replied that he had never rejected the voiceover.
 Author Matt Zoller Seitz pointed out in his book about Wes Anderson that the screenplay always had the narration element.